criogenox/Custom-Zooming-and-Tracking-for-Charts-using-Pure-Qt/README.md

 `Functionalities:`

 - Wheel zoom focusing on cursor position, enhancing data's on focus experience.
-- Support for horizontal panning by x-axis range adjustment (axis clipping)
+- Support for horizontal and vertical panning by axis range adjustment (axis clipping)
 - Handles double-click events to fit the chart within the view, according to the original axes range.
 - Zoom-in by drag/selection rubber band area.
 - Handles mouse press events to dragging and panning (warning, inverted mouse buttons).